Are your SEC XBRL and EDGAR filings in sync with each other?

 Scope of SEC Reporting for Companies

 The SEC requires every number in the financial statements and footnotes to be tagged in XBRL format.
 The underlying implication with XBRL filing is that the same facts need to be present in the EDGAR HTML format as well.
 While this is the expectation, it certainly isn’t the end state in many cases.
 In our 10 years of working with clients on their SEC filings, IRIS has seen facts reported in several EDGAR HTML and XBRL filings that are not in sync with each other.
-With the rush to meet deadlines, making last-minute changes and working on numerous versions of the report, it becomes tough to keep both formats in sync through the process.
+With the rush to meet deadlines, making last-minute changes, and working on numerous versions of the report, it becomes tough to keep both formats in sync throughout the process.

 Why XBRL and HTML Data are Out of Sync